 Overview

-People try taking ackee for a long list of conditions.
-But there is no good scientific evidence to support these uses, and eating unripe ackee fruit can be dangerous.
+People use ackee for many conditions, but there is no good scientific evidence to support any use.
+Eating unripe ackee fruit is unsafe.

 Uses & Effectiveness ?